 Running a trained model takes significantly fewer resources, taking a fraction of a second to verify messages - this makes it possible to run SATIQ in real-time, verifying messages as they arrive.
-Furthermore, much less RAM is required, as the training dataset does not need to be loaded.
-Hardware requirements are discussed further in Section 5.4.
+Furthermore, much less RAM and disk space is required, as the training dataset is not needed.
+Hardware requirements are discussed further in Section 5.6.